Michigan man who was wrongfully jailed awarded $3.5M

 DETROIT (AP) — A jury has awarded $3.5 million to a suburban Detroit man for his wrongful arrest and jailing in a case of mistaken identity.

-The Detroit Free Press reports that 43-year-old Marvin Seales of Harper Woods was given his verdict Friday.
-It came about six years after he was jailed for 15 days when police believed he was a fugitive wanted for attempted murder.
+Marvin Seales of Harper Woods was given his verdict Friday, about six years after he was jailed for 15 days when police believed he was a fugitive wanted for attempted murder, the Detroit Free Press reported.
+The fugitive identified as Rodrick Siner had used Seales’ name as an alias, but police had arrested the real Marvin Seales instead.

 Information from: Detroit Free Press, http://www.freep.com